roberthopman/roberthopman.github.io/_posts/2023-07-01-enable-tags-in-admin-for-selection-by-non-admin.md

 - Archived tags are hidden from the selection list.

 Select Tag(s) for a Model (Publication):
-- User can assign one or more tags to a model (publication) from the available tags.
+- User can assign one or more tags to a model from the available tags.
-- User can remove tags from a model (publication).
+- User can remove tags from a model.